ZaymonFC/Zaymon.dev/content/blog/Humanise-your-match-statements-with-types/index.md

 #### Which approach is right for me?
 _It depends_.

 I see _pros_ and _cons_ in both approaches.
 From a _correctness_ point of view they are both __perfectly valid__.
 They both __humanise__ and __encapsulate__ the match logic.
 It comes down to a matter of _personal taste_.
-I personally prefer `single use types` because the call to convert from parameters to cases is more explicit, however, they are more boiler plate code in comparison.
+I personally prefer `single use types` because the call to convert from the input parameters to the decision cases is more explicit, however, they are more boiler plate code in comparison to `active patterns`.

 After further experimentation and use over the next few months I will revisit this article and pick my favourite.

 #### The Wrap
-Coming into a codebase with many long functions where permission and other match logic is often spread out, condensing multivariable match logic into `single use types` or `active patterns` is a very effective way to __reduce the time required__ to understand the rules at play.
+So far in my experience coming into a codebase with many long functions where match logic is often spread out, condensing multivariable match logic into `single use types` or `active patterns` is a very effective way to __reduce the time required__ to understand the rules at play.

 ---
-If you disagree, have any suggestions for extending this technique or have questions about the approach  __please__ don't hesitate to get in touch with me on twitter :>.
+If you disagree, have any suggestions for extending this technique or have questions about the approach  __please don't hesitate__ to get in touch with me on twitter :>.